Colorful Minors

 A key condition for applying our algorithmic results is the notion of \textsl{folio-representability} of a class of colorful graphs~$\Ccal$ (i.e., the \yes-instances of some algorithmic problem), formally defined in \cref{sec_Applications}.

-Informally, $\Ccal$ is \emph{folio-representable} if one can efficiently replace a subgraph~$P$ of a colorful graph~$(G, \chi)$ -- viewed as a \say{protuberance}\footnote{We use the term \textsl{protuberance} to distinguish it from the term \say{protrusion} introduced in \cite{BodlaenderFLPST2016Meta}, where similar replacement operations were applied.
-Unlike protrusions, which are required to have bounded treewidth, protuberances are characterized by being \say{internally colorless}.} with a small \say{boundary} interacting with the rest of the graph that has no colored vertices away from this boundary -- by a bounded-size subgraph~$P',$ such that the resulting graph~$(G', \chi)$ satisfies $(G, S) \in \Ccal$ if and only if $(G', S) \in \Ccal.$ This replacement is guided by a notion of folio-equivalence: $P$ and $P'$ must have the same set of rooted topological minors (up to a given size), with respect to a specified boundary~$B.$ Efficient computation of such replacements is enabled by results from~\cite{GroheKMW11Finding}, making folio-representability a natural combinatorial condition for the class~$\Ccal.$
+Informally, $\Ccal$ is \emph{folio-representable} if one can efficiently replace a subgraph~$P$ of a colorful graph~$(G, \chi)$ with colored vertices only within a small subset $B$ of the vertices of $G$ -- viewed as a \say{protuberance}\footnote{We use the term \textsl{protuberance} to distinguish it from the term \say{protrusion} introduced in \cite{BodlaenderFLPST2016Meta}, where similar replacement operations were applied.
+Unlike protrusions, which are required to have bounded treewidth, protuberances are characterized by being \say{internally colorless}.} interacting with the rest of the graph via the \say{boundary} $B$ -- by a bounded-size subgraph~$P',$ such that the resulting graph~$(G', \chi)$ belongs to $\mathcal{C}$ if and only if $(G, \chi)$ does.

+This replacement is guided by a notion of folio-equivalence: $P$ and $P'$ must have the same set of rooted topological minors (up to a given size), with respect to the specified boundary $B.$ Efficient computation of such replacements is enabled by results from~\cite{GroheKMW11Finding}, making folio-representability a natural combinatorial condition for the class $\Ccal.$